seamless-medley/medley/packages/node-medley/README.md

 ### `length` property

-Returns total number of tracks in the queue.
+Total number of tracks in the queue.

 # TrackInfo

 A `TrackInfo` can be either a `string` to file path, or an `object` with:

-- `path` *(string)* - file path
+- `path` *(string)* - File path

 - `cueInPosition` *(number?)* - Start position of the track

 - `cueOutPosition` *(number?)* - Stop position of the track

 - `disableNextLeadIn` *(boolean?)*
-    - Disable lead-in of the next track, useful for transiting from jingle/sweeper
+    - Disables the lead-in of the next track, useful for transitioning from jingles/sweepers.
     - The lead-in is the position where it is considered as the start singing point, usually presented in a track which has smooth/long beginning.

 # Metadata